-Digitalizing Intercultural Coaching – Hype or Hip?
+Digital Intercultural Coaching – Hype or Hip?

 Step 1: Understand Your Ideal Client

 You are not in business for yourself.
-If you don’t work with a client as in a person who is willing to pay for your services you probably have a hobby.
+If you don’t work with a client, as in a person who is willing to pay for your services, you probably have a hobby.
 Before you think about your positioning in the market, you should know what your ideal client looks like and how she or he lives and works.
 It’s a good idea to write a story about your ideal client.

 Step 2: Have a Profile on LinkedIn

-Step 3: Own a Mobile-Friendly Website
+Step 3: Develop a Mobile-Friendly Website

-Step 4: Work from Home
+Step 4: Work from Home (with Boundaries)

-You will need a reliable Internet connection in order to hold Skype or Zoom calls.
 It’s worthwhile to invest in good headsets and a comfortable office chair.

 Step 5: Work with an Email Marketing Provider